sobamchan/xscitldr/README.md

 This repository uses [Poetry](https://python-poetry.org) for package manager.
 Please follow its documentation to setup the python environment before proceeding.

+If you don't use Poetry, you can also install packages by `pip install -r requirements.txt` though I recommend to use Poetry.

 # Training models

 Following two sections shot how to train models we present in our paper.